 I always try to go in with a certain thing to look for during the tour, sometimes intentionally looking away from the assembly line.
 This time, I'm going to try to look for evidence of Statistical Process Control (SPC) or “control charts” on metrics boards.

 I'm also going to keep an eye out for quality or safety slogans or posters, as my friend Sam Selay wrote about recently on LinkedIn (and there are a lot of comments, including mine).
-Click through to LinkedIn to see the entire photo of that quality slogans sign.
+The post is no longer available — sadly, Sam passed away a few years back.

 As I commented:

 “When I get to visit the Toyota plant in San Antonio this week, I will look for signs.
 I know they post reminders about specific safety practices (don't walk and text, don't walk with hands in pockets) but stuff like that is more actionable than general slogans.
 And would a plant manager lead by example and call out unsafe behaviors when they see them?
 That matters more than signs.”